webplatform/docs/css/properties/border-top-color/index.md

 |Description=The color value inherited from parent object.
 }}{{CSS Property Value
 |Data Type=currentColor
-|Description=If the ‘currentColor’ keyword is set on the ‘color’ property itself, it is the same as ‘color: inherit’, the color value inherited from parent object.
+|Description=The same as ‘color: inherit’, the color value inherited from parent object.
 }}{{CSS Property Value
 |Data Type=transparent
 |Description=Fully transparent.
 This keyword can be considered a shorthand for transparent black, rgba(0,0,0,0), which is its computed value.
 }}{{CSS Property Value
 |Data Type=color
 |Description=The computed value of the ‘color’ property.
 This value can be a basic color keyword, such as red or lavenderblush, a numerical value, an RGB or RGBA value, or an HSL or HSLA value.
+For more information, see [[css/properties/border-top-color#Usage|Usage]].
 }}
 }}
 {{Examples_Section